AshleyChraya/EMIT_School/README.md

 2. Install pycbc and its dependencies using pip: pip install pycbc

-3. I just noticed that there is an error while initializing the EmceePT sampler in cell 14.
+3. I just noticed that there is an error while initializing the EmceePT sampler in cell 14 of tutorial 1 under the section "Estimating the distance of GW170817".
 The error is as follows:

 "AttributeError: module 'numpy' has no attribute 'float'.`np.float` was a deprecated alias for the builtin `float`.
 To avoid this error in existing code, use `float` by itself.
 Doing this will not modify any behavior and is safe.
 If you specifically wanted the numpy scalar type, use `np.float64` here."